JuliaParallel/Dagger.jl/docs/src/dtable.md

 - `l_sorted`: To indicate the left table is sorted - only useful if the `r_sorted` is set to `true` as well.
 - `r_sorted`: To indicate the right table is sorted.
 - `r_unique`: To indicate the right table only contains unique keys.
-- `lookup`: You can pass a dict-like structure here that will allow for quicker matching of inner rows.
-The structure needs to contain keys in form of a `Tuple` and values in form of type `Vector{UInt}` containing the related row indices.
+- `lookup`: To provide a dict-like structure that will allow for quicker matching of inner rows.
+The structure needs to contain keys in form of a `Tuple` of the matched columns and values in form of type `Vector{UInt}` containing the related row indices.

 The join operations are designed in a way that allows calling specialized join methods for table types that define them.
 A good example is joining a `DTable` (with underlying table type `DataFrame`) with a `DataFrame`.